open-sauced/docs/docs/features/workspaces.md

 - **Pull Requests**: This includes the total Opened and Merged Pull Requests for the repositories included in your workspace, as well as the velocity of pull requestions being merged.
 - **Issues**: This includes the total Opened and Closed Issues for the repositories included in your workspace, as well as the velocity of issues being closed.
-- **Engagement**: This includes the total stars, forks, and health for the repositories included in your workspace, as well as the health of these metrics.
+- **Engagement**: This includes the total stars, forks, and activity ratio for the repositories included in your workspace.

-#### Contributors Dashboard

-{ ADD AN IMAGE HERE }

 ## How to Create or Access a Workspace